CSCfi/pouta-virtualcluster/README.rst

 Currently poutacluster can provision:

-* Basic cluster infra on top of CentOS 6.6 with one frontend and N compute nodes
+* Basic cluster infra on top of CentOS 6.6 or Ubuntu 14.04 with one frontend and N compute nodes

   - frontend and compute nodes can have different images, flavors and keys
   - frontend has a public IP